 Because heat pump water heaters use less energy overall, they also result in lower greenhouse gas emissions from power plants compared to conventional water heating methods.

-Some energy companies estimate a heat pump water heater can reduce carbon emissions by over 2 tons annually.
+Some energy companies estimate that a heat pump water heater can reduce carbon emissions by over 2 tons annually.
 This significantly smaller carbon footprint makes them a more eco-friendly option for those concerned about their environmental impact.

 3. Lower Costs Over Time